-For DNS repository management, the kernel or user-space process (depending on where RAs are processed) should maintain two data structures: (i) DNS Server List that keeps the list of RDNSS addresses and (ii) DNS Search List that keeps the list of DNS search domain names.
+For DNS repository management, the following two data structures SHOULD be synchronized with the resolver repository: (i) DNS Server List that keeps the list of RDNSS addresses and (ii) DNS Search List that keeps the list of DNS search domain names.
 Each entry in these two lists consists of a pair of an RDNSS address (or DNSSL domain name) and Expiration-time as follows:

-- o RDNSS address for DNS Server List: IPv6 address of the Recursive DNS Server, which is available for recursive DNS resolution service in the network advertising the RDNSS option. - o DNSSL domain name for DNS Search List: DNS suffix domain names, which are used to perform DNS query searches for short, unqualified domain names in the network advertising the DNSSL option. - o Expiration-time for DNS Server List or DNS Search List: The time when this entry becomes invalid.
-Expiration-time is set to the value of the Lifetime field of the RDNSS option or DNSSL option plus the current system time.
+- o RDNSS address for DNS Server List: IPv6 address of the Recursive DNS Server which is available for recursive DNS resolution service in the network advertising the RDNSS option. - DNSSL domain name for DNS Search List: DNS suffix domain name which is used to perform DNS query searches for short, unqualified domain names. - o Expiration-time for DNS Server List or DNS Search List: The time when this entry becomes invalid.
+Expiration-time is set to the value of the Lifetime field of the RDNSS option or DNSSL option plus the current time.
 Whenever a new RDNSS option with the same address (or DNSSL option with the same domain name) is received on the same interface as a previous RDNSS option (or DNSSL option), this field is updated to have a new Expiration-time.
-When Expiration-time becomes less than the current system time, this entry is regarded as expired.
+When the current time becomes larger than Expiration-time, this entry is regarded as expired, so it should not be used any more.
+Note that the DNS information for the RDNSS and DNSSL options need not be dropped if the expiry of the RA router lifetime happens.
+This is because these options have their own lifetime values.